nithin-sai-k/import-export-for-nsx/README.md

 ### 1.3.4.
 Update vmc.ini

 There are two authentication modes set in `vmc.ini`: `auth_mode = token` and `auth_mode = local`.
 Token mode uses a VMware Cloud on AWS API token to authenticate to the VMware Cloud on AWS service, and only works with VMC-A. If you have any other NSX-T deployment, you must use local mode.
 Local mode will authenticate directly from a local NSX-T manager.
 If you use token mode, you must fill in the refresh token and org/SDDC ID fields in `vmc.ini`.
-If you use local mode, you must fill in the `srcNSXmgrURL`, `srcNSXmgrUsername`, `srcNSXmgrPassword` fields in `vcenter.ini`
+If you use local mode, you can fill in the `srcNSXmgrURL`, `srcNSXmgrUsername`, `srcNSXmgrPassword` fields in `vcenter.ini`.
+However, if you do not want credentials persisted in plaintext, you can use other methods shown below.

 Local mode supports environment variables `EXP_srcNSXmgrURL`, `EXP_srcNSXmgrUsername`, and `EXP_srcNSXmgrPassword`.
-If you set these environment variables, you do not need to save these values in `vcenter.ini`
+If you set these environment variables, you do not need to save these values in `vcenter.ini`.

 Windows